Spicy Roasted Vine Tomato and Red Onion Soup

 I also love how colourful they are in food.
 Although they faded a little when cooked for this roasted vine tomato and red onion soup, they were still really pretty.
 I particularly love red onions in my bread (see further in the post for some recipe ideas).

 Here’s where things veer off track a little, and confusion begins to arise.
 Although I’ve written brown, we don’t call them anything other than just onions in the UK.
 If we say onion, this is what we are referring to.
-The picture below shows both red and “normal” onions:
+The picture below for my leek and red onion soup shows both red and “normal” onions:

 However, in the US, they call them yellow.
 I love it.
 But why, when they are obviously brown?
 My guess is that the name doesn’t refer to the skin at all, but the flesh inside.
 These onions are a staple in cooking, and with their more pungent, intense flavour, are great in cooked food